GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.06.03

+Fixed bug in `gam <UserTypeEntity> print|show drivelastmodification` that caused a trap when an empty drive was specified.

 ### 7.06.02

 Updated `gam <UserTypeEntity> print|show filecounts ... showlastmodification` to include